numerica-ideas/community/java/maven-for-beginners/README.md

 ## Maven Dependencies

+Dependencies are external pieces of code, or libraries we use in projects to perform specific tasks with ease.
+Maven offers a streamlined way of working with dependencies where we don't have to go out and download external libraries and manually import them into our project.
+We only tell Maven what dependencies we need, and it handles the rest, fetching the dependencies and making them available in the project.

 All dependencies are managed in the **POM** file, inside an attribute called `<dependencies> </dependencies>`.
 If you open the **POM** file, you'd notice there is a dependency that comes by default and that is **junit**.
 JUnit is a unit testing library for Java.

 ![maven default dependencies](./images/6_pom_dependencies.png)

-Let's add a dependency for a cool library called **cowsay**.
+Let's add a dependency of a cool library called **cowsay**.
 All it does is print a cow on the terminal saying something.
 Copy this code and add it to the dependencies in your POM file.

 ```xml
 <dependency>